Graph Homomorphisms and Universal Algebra: Congruences

-If the variety is generated by the polymorphism clone of a finite structure $\bB$ with finite relational signature, this condition has drastic consequences for $\Csp(\bB)$, similarly as in the previous section for congruence permutable varities.
-Barto~\cite{barto-cd} proved that in this case $\bB$ must also have a near unanimity polymorphism and hence can be solved in polynomial time by the methods that will be presented in Section~\ref{sect:bounded-width}.
+If the variety is generated by the polymorphism clone of a finite structure $\bB$ with finite relational signature, the term condition in Theorem~\ref{thm:jonsson} has drastic consequences for $\Csp(\bB)$, similarly as in the previous section for congruence permutable varities.
+Barto~\cite{barto-cd} proved that in this case $\bB$ must also have a near unanimity polymorphism and hence can be solved in polynomial time (see Exercise~\ref{exe:nu-kcons}, or Corollary~\ref{cor:nu-sac}).

 \paragraph{Exercises} \begin{enumerate} {\value{mycounter}} \item Show that $\SH({\mathcal K}) \subseteq \HS({\mathcal K})$, $\PS({\mathcal K}) \subseteq \SP({\mathcal K})$, and $\PH({\mathcal K}) \subseteq \HP({\mathcal K})$. \item Let $f \colon \fA \to \prod_{i \in I} \fA_i$ be a homomorphism.
 Show that